jamktiko/tc-productlab-manual/tc-productlab-manual.md

 The goal of production phase is to build a product or a service which has business prerequisities.
 During Product Lab production phase the teams will have visits and lecturers from industry members to help them develope their project and business plan towards release.

+#### Brand packages

+During the Product Lab the teams will make brand packages for their products.
+Jyväskylä University of Applied Sciences will provide the necessary resources for it.
+The package includes at least a t-shirt, hoodie, some flyers and a roll up.
+Some of the design elements will be mandated by JAMK.

 #### The Life and Times of ~~Scrooge McDuck~~ the Product Owner

-Ticorporate Demo Lab VI focused on Scrum Masters, testers and business people and let the Product Owners on their own.
+Ticorporate Demo Lab focuses on Scrum Masters, testers and business people and let the Product Owners to their own devices.
 In Product Lab, this is no longer the case.
-In here we want to give the PO role the guidance and counseling it needs.
+In here we want to give the PO role the guidance and counseling it needs since its the most important one when it comes down to business decisions.
+You could say that the PO is kinda like the "main customer" of the product.

 You can read more about the role and its responsibilities in the [dedicated guide](product-owner-guide.md).